otrv4/otrv4/otrv4.md

 In the interactive DAKE, although access to one participant's private long term key is required for authentication, both participants can deny having used their private long term keys.
 An external cryptographic expert will be able to prove that one person between the two used their long term private key for the authentication, but they will not be able to identify whose key was used.
+In the case where an adversary has compromised one of the long term private keys, a cryptographic expert cannot prove whether the DAKE was forged by the adversary or legitimately created by the non-compromised participant.
 This provides deniability for both participants in the interactive DAKE.

 In the non-interactive DAKE, the initializer (Alice, in the above overview) does not have participation deniability, but Bob, the receiver, does.

-Once a channel has been created with the DAKE, all data messages transmitted through this channel are confidential have integrity.
-After a MAC key used to validate a received message,  it is revealed in the first message sent of the next ratchet.
+Once a channel has been created with the DAKE, all data messages transmitted through this channel are confidential and have integrity.
+After a MAC key is used to validate a received message, it is revealed in the first message sent in the next ratchet.
 This allows for forgeability of the data messages and consequent deniability of their contents.

 If key material used to encrypt a particular data message is compromised, previous messages are protected.
 Additionally, future messages are protected by